By UOW Malaysia KDU

-If it’s your desire to pursue a law degree, the law programme in UOW Malaysia KDU might be the perfect match for you.
+If it’s your desire to pursue a law degree, the law program in UOW Malaysia KDU might be the perfect match for you.

 Our law program in partnership with the University of London focuses on comprehensive education and real-world learning provides our students with the greatest possible preparation for law school.

 When students come here to study law, we help them figure out which role is best for them.
 Enquire here today!